 While the waters surrounding Barbados can cause their share of difficulties for inexperienced yachtsmen, but unfavorable trade winds and coral reefs can trip up any sailor.
 Further, the best time of year to sail in the Caribbean is from January through March and overlapping with the peak tourist season, but featuring calmer waters and fewer storms.

-If you are just wanting to get out onto the water, without the complications and cost of sailing on your own you can take an excursion.
-Wondering about day sailing options?
-Check out the chart below to find contact information for area providers.
+If you simply want to spend some time on the water, without the cost and responsibility of sailing on your own you can take an excursion.
+See the listing that follows to get contact information for area day sail providers.

 |Barbados Sailing||(246) 262-3792||Barbados|